Creditors vote in favor of AirAsia X restructuring plan - source - Up News Info

 It is one of many carriers in the Asia-Pacific region to have entered a court-overseen debt restructuring process to survive the pandemic.
 Others include Malaysia Airlines, Virgin Australia, Thai Airways and Philippine Airlines .

-AAX needs 75% of each of the three classes of creditors to approve the plan for it to proceed.
+AAX needed 75% of each of the three classes of creditors to approve the plan for it to proceed.

 The first class of AAX creditors includes airports, financial institutions and maintenance providers, according to a 127-page explanatory statement for the creditors meeting seen by Reuters.

-The second class includes engine suppliers, lessors, trade creditors, travel agents and passengers, the document said, while Airbus, the largest creditor, is the only one in the third class.
+The second class includes engine suppliers, lessors, trade creditors, travel agents and passengers, the document said.

 Half of the airline’s total liability is the cost of terminating airplane orders from Airbus for 78 A330neo widebodies and 30 A321neo narrowbodies, the document said.